vic-sem-2018/syllabus/VicSemSyllabus2018.md

 around this, but do let me know.)

 #### Extra meetings and other specific seminar-related times
-In addition to our regular Monday afternoon meetings, we will take one or two trips to a special collections library.
-We will discuss the scheduling of these in class.
-In addition, please reserve Wednesday at 10 am to meet with me during the weeks you are in charge of discussion and outline.
+Please reserve Tuesday  at 11 am to meet with me during the weeks you are in charge of discussion and outline.

 *This double-credit Honors seminar is a major commitment, and